koren12122/CNN-for-time-Series-Forecasting/README.md

 The goal of the project is to build as accurately as possible a prediction model, which will be able to predict the resource consumption of a given container in K8.
 Time-series data on CPU/Memory usage provided by Prometheus, will be used to learn and forecast future resources usage.
-The model that i choosed is a CNN based on the paper  [Contribution guidelines for this project](https://doi.org/10.1142/S0129065721300011)
+The model that i choosed is a CNN based on the paper  [An Experimental Review on Deep Learning Architectures for Time Series Forecasting](https://doi.org/10.1142/S0129065721300011)